genskeu/HON/README.md

 ```
 docker-compose -f docker-compose.prod.yml up -d
 ```
-6. if you start HON for the first time enter
+6. If you start HON for the first time enter
 - development mode
 ```
 docker exec -it HON_dev flask init-app